-- One or more Services Director authenticators, see "Creating an Authenticator" on page 257. - A permission group.
-See "Creating a Permission Group" on page 264.
+- (Secure LDAP only) One or more Services Director authentication certificates, see "Adding a CA Certificate (Secure LDAP Only)" on page 249. - One or more Services Director authenticators, see "Creating an Authenticator" on page 251. - A permission group.
+See "Creating a Permission Group" on page 258.